MEIBIKAN GOJU-RYU Timeline

 1953 On October 8th, Grand Master Chojun Miyagi passes away.

 2003 On Febuary 7th Master Meitoku Yagi passes away.
-Dai Sensei’s eldest son, Meitatsu Yagi, assumes leadership of the International Meibukan Gojyu-Ryu Karate-do Association and his second son, Meitetsu Yagi, becomes the head of the Hombu Dojo in Okinawa and its international affiliates.
+Dai Sensei’s eldest son, Meitatsu Yagi, assumes leadership of the International Meibukan Goju-Ryu Karate-do Association and his second son, Meitetsu Yagi, becomes the head of the Hombu Dojo in Okinawa and its international affiliates.